Fistulising Crohn's disease

-The Pharmaceutical Benefits Scheme subsidises tumour necrosis factor alfa antagonists for patients with complex refractory fistulising Crohn disease.
+The PBS subsidises tumour necrosis factor alfa antagonists for patients with complex refractory fistulising Crohn's disease.

 Section 100 arrangements—only for infliximab

 This item is only available to a patient who is attending either:

 and is either a

 - patient on discharge